Yin Yoga Explained: A Guide to the History, Practice and Benefits

 • Contraction involves the tightening of muscles.

-• Compression deals with the squeezing and releasing areas to increase blood flow and flexibility.
+• Compression involves applying pressure to areas to increase blood flow and flexibility.

 Mindful Movements and Individual Anatomical Differences